perl11/perl11-blog/content/bolt.md

       -Dranlib=llvm-ranlib-7 -Dar=llvm-ar-7 -Dfull_ar=/usr/bin/llvm-ar-7 \
       -Accflags="-DLTO -flto=thin -msse4.2 -march=native" ...

+LTO is efficient because it sees all symbols at once, not seperated into objects, so it can do whole-program optimizations, esp. inlining and reordering.
 The impact is about 10%.
+The [goal](https://github.com/perl11/cperl/issues/381) for v5.29.1c
+is to make LTO default for non-DEBUGGING builds.

+# PGO

+or "Profile Guided Optimization".
+This is mostly used on non-linux system without `perf`, and works with most compilers: ICC, GCC, clang, Oracle Solaris Studio, MSVC, IBM XL C/C++.

+First you need to compile your binaries with enabled profiling, on gcc with `-fprofile-generate` which generates a `.gcno` file for each object file.
+(The same file that is used for gcov coverage reports).
+Then you must run a few tests, which records coverage data into `.gcda` files.
+Then recompile with `-fprofile-use`: it will compile with the gathered `.gcda` coverage data and infer from branch-coverage if an branch is LIKELY or UNLIKELY.

+This is not as efficient as LTO, but does detect most branch misses and is sensitive to your local workflow.

 # AutoFDO

 [AutoFDO](https://gcc.gnu.org/wiki/AutoFDO) is the optimized profile guided optimization method on linux via perf, in opposite to `-pg` without `perf`.

 On most recent kernels you need to recompile [autofdo](https://github.com/google/autofdo) by yourself